emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 ## June 12

-Meeting notes:
-How many people live in the area, usda rural continuity codes -> metropolitan/rural scales Find consensus data to supplement library data
+- [ ] Find consensus data to supplement library data
   - population density
   - metropolitan/rural scales
     - usda rural continuity codes
-    - if there are museums/other resources around? (not sure how we'd go about this)
+ - if there are museums/other public knowledge resources around? (not sure how we'd go about this)
+ - ipums usa is a potential resource

+- [ ] continue to text analyze the stadium data
+- [ ] meet with all of groups
+- [ ] respond to marshall breeding